Clearance Diving Branch (RAN): Selection and training

-The RAN's diver training program is commenced with a 5-day Clearance Diver Aptitude Assessment, or CDAA, focussed on demonstrating in-water confidence, physical endurance, mental resilience and attention, and supported through psychological assessment.
+The RAN's diver training program is commenced with a 5-day Clearance Diver Aptitude Assessment, or CDAA, focused on demonstrating in-water confidence, physical endurance, mental resilience and attention, and supported through psychological assessment.
 CDAA is aimed to ensure officer and sailor clearance diver candidates have the right aptitude to commence the lengthy training program.
 Historically there have been a few variants, including the 10-day clearance diver acceptance test (CDAT), colloquially known as "hell week".
 During CDAT, candidates began each day at 02:00, and were put through over thirty staged dives designed to test their strength and endurance.
 CDAT was shortened to a 7-day program, then into the current 5-day program with an increasing emphasis on in-water confidence and endurance.

-Upon passing aptitude assessment, students must successfully pass numerous specialist courses to become fully qualified.
-The Basic Clearance Diver Course spans 37 weeks whilst the Advanced Clearance Diver Course and the Clearance Diving component of the Mine warfare and Clearance Diving Officers course spans 41 weeks.
+Upon passing aptitude assessment, students must successfully pass the 60-week Clearance Diver Initial Employment Training course.
+In 2019, the first females graduated from the Clearance Diver Initial Employment Training course.
+Clearance Divers who are promoted to Leading Seaman Clearance Diver complete the Intermediate Clearance Diver course and for Petty Officer Clearance Diver complete the Advanced Clearance Diver course.
+Officers complete the Clearance Diving component of the Mine Warfare and Clearance Diving Officers course.

-The MCT-EOD role requires clearance divers to be familiar with Tactical Assault Group (TAG) specialist insertion techniques including diving, fast roping and parachuting to be able to integrate into the unit to provide IED expertise.
+The MCT-EOD role requires clearance divers to be trained in specialist insertion techniques including diving, fast roping and parachuting.